ni/measurement-plugin-integration-example-python/README.md

 ## Disclaimer

-- **No Dependency Management**: Dependency management for the sequence directory is not yet implemented.
+- **No Dependency Management**: Dependency management for the sequence directory is not implemented.
   - No `pyproject.toml` file is generated with the start-up code.
 Instead, the user needs to install the packages *[(logger and measurement-service)](#dependencies)* manually.